 Why does it happen?

-It used to be that the main causes of impotence are psychological problems or metabolism of sex hormones.
-However, it is clear now that although the psychological factor promotes disease development, but the main reason is the organic changes in the mechanism of erection.
+It used to be that the main causes of impotence are psychological problems or the metabolism of sex hormones.
+However, it is clear now that although the psychological factor promotes disease development, the main reason is the organic changes in the mechanism of erection.
 According to the latest data, the main causes of impotence and erectile dysfunction are:

 - Mental: depression, stress.